Adversarially and Distributionally Robust Virtual Energy Storage Systems via the Scenario Approach: Conclusion

 \section{Conclusion}

 This paper develops a distributionally robust framework based on scenario optimization that enables a parking-lot manager to operate aggregated EVs as a virtual energy storage system, providing profit/risk tuning flexibility and finite-sample guarantees under adversarial perturbations and Wasserstein distribution shifts.
-Numerical simulations on the proposed model show the alignment between empirical violation and theoretical bounds.
-Future work will involve integrating user-centric EV battery-health considerations into this scheme and modelling the EV users as active participants of the parking lot management system.
-Furthermore, this model can be extended for large-scale implementation by involving multiple interacting parking lots for market participation and incorporating network constraints.
+Numerical simulations of the proposed model show agreement between empirical violations and theoretical bounds.
+Future work will involve integrating user-centric EV battery health considerations into this scheme and modelling the EV users as active participants of the parking lot management system.
+Furthermore, this model can be extended to large-scale implementation by incorporating multiple interacting parking lots to model market participation and network constraints.
+Finally, we will focus on real-world deployment through data-driven estimation of EV departure distributions, realistic metering and forecasting error models, and online recalibration of the design parameters $\rho$, $R$, and $\mu$ to reflect evolving operating conditions.